Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 About the Yéigo Action Grant

-The Yéigo Action Grant provides support for the growing landscape of Native artists and culture bearers who need financial assistance with a specific professional development opportunity or towards a hardship that is hindering their creative practice.
+The Yéigo Action Grant provides support for the growing landscape of Native artists and culture bearers who need financial assistance with a specific professional opportunity or towards a hardship that is hindering their creative practice.

-This program offers grants between $100 and $2,500 for individual Native artists and culture bearers.
+This program offers grants between $100 and $1,000 for individual Native artists and culture bearers.
 First Peoples Fund (FPF) finds it essential to support artists in their times of need, especially when their work is impacted by sudden hardship.
 This grant’s name incorporates the Diné word yéigo, often used as a phrase of encouragement that can mean “keep going” or “don’t give up.”

 KEY INFORMATION

-Grant amount: $100-$2,500
+Grant amount: $100-$1,000

-Application deadline: 10th of every month
+Application deadline: 3:00pm MT on the 10th of every month

 Grant application